PennyLaneAI/catalyst/doc/dev/custom_devices.rst

         @staticmethod
         def get_c_interface():
-            """The tuple of davice name and location to shared object with C/C++ implementation""" return "DummyDevice", "full/path/to/libdummy_device.so"
+            """ The tuple of davice name and the location to shared object with C/C++ implementation.
+            """

+            return "CustomDevice", "full/path/to/libdummy_device.so"

     @qjit
-    @qml.qnode(DummyDevice(wires=1))
+    @qml.qnode(CustomDevice(wires=1))
     def f():
         return measure(0)